Melissa24808/CampusLifePlanner/README.md

 Features

-Unlimited Task Tracking Add, update, and remove financial tasks effortlessly to keep your records organized.
+Unlimited Task Tracking Add, update, and remove finished tasks effortlessly to keep your academic tasks organized. it receive real-time ARIA live alerts when you're nearing your limits.
-Multi-Currency Compatibility Supports RWF, USD, and EUR with manual exchange rate configuration for accurate conversions.
-Budget Limits & Notifications Set monthly spending caps and receive real-time ARIA live alerts when you're nearing your limits.
-Advanced Regex Search Use powerful regular expressions to search and filter your financial tasks with precision.
+Advanced Regex Search Use powerful regular expressions to search and filter your Academic tasks with precision.
 JSON Backup & Restore Export your data for safekeeping or import it to continue where you left off.
 Responsive Layout Optimized for mobile (360px), tablet (768px), and desktop (1024px+) screens.
 Keyboard-First Navigation Fully accessible with complete keyboard support for seamless interaction.